 File_TS rules:

 Either File_TS or File_IBIS-ISS is required for a [Interconnect Model]/[End Interconnect Model] group.
-File_TS is followed by one unquoted string argument, which is the file name for a Touchstone file.
-The Touchstone file under file_name shall be located in the same directory as the referencing .ibs file or .ims file or in a directory under the referencing file as determined by the directory path.
+File_TS is followed by one unquoted string argument, which is the file reference for a Touchstone file.
+The Touchstone file under file_reference shall be located in the same directory as the referencing .ibs file or .ims file or in a specified directory under the referencing file as determined by the directory path (i.e., a file reference containing a relative path to a directory below that of the referencing .ibs or .ims file is permitted).

 Example:

-| file_type file_name
+| file_type file_reference

 File_TS typ.s8p